FH-JOANNEUM-MSD/dual-job-date-mobile/README.md

 ### First Login

 At the first login the user has to change the generated password to a new password that the user either has to generate or think up by himself/herself.

-The password must be at least 8 characters long
+The password must be at least 8 characters long.

-The password must contain at least 1 upper case and 1 lowercase character The password must contain at least 1 number
+The password must contain at least 1 upper case and 1 lowercase character.

+The password must contain at least 1 number.

 The password must contain at least 1 special character from the following set of characters @$!%*?&_

 <img src="/assets/images/documentation/FirstLogin.png" width="250" height="500">